1. Is this a fit?

 What does "lives in your Slack" actually mean?

 I join your Slack workspace as an external collaborator in only the channels you designate — usually a #legal channel and deal-specific channels.
 You can keep access as narrow as you want.
 I work in-thread so decisions, context, and follow-ups are captured and searchable.
-Response times on Slack are guaranteed based on your commitment tier — from same-day at Core to 1-hour at Outside GC.
+Target response times on Slack are based on your commitment tier — from same-day at Core to 1-hour at Outside GC, during business hours and subject to matter scope.

 What legal work do you cover?

-Contracts (NDAs, MSAs, DPAs, vendor, customer, consulting), product counsel, privacy, intellectual property, employment basics, pre-litigation, and routine corporate matters.
+Core work: vendor contracts, customer contracts, DPAs, order forms, AI terms, renewal language, and negotiation support.
+Adjacent support can include product/privacy questions, contractor agreements, IP questions tied to commercial agreements, and outside-GC work.
 If something falls outside my expertise — specialized regulatory, litigation, tax — I tap my network of BigLaw partners and manage the relationship for you.

 How fast is turnaround?